KevinHardy-Cooper/VApp/README.md

 `this.database = '';` This will contain the database name for the database we are using.
 For this project, we will be using `VApp`.

+`this.port= '';` This will contain the database port for the database we are using.
+The default is `3306`.

 `this.consumer_key = '';` This is one of the two keys required in order to use Twitter's APIs for our app.
 They are associated with Kevin's Twitter developer account and can be found there.
 More information can be found [here](https://themepacific.com/how-to-generate-api-key-consumer-token-access-key-for-twitter-oauth/994/).